- Walk through Marie Antoinette's private compound, one of the few things bigger than her gravity-defying hairdo!

 - Admire French Art - the furniture is a large collection in Baroque, Classicist and Empire style.
 Check the beautifully preserved famous chests of André Charles Boulle

 In the public mind, the name Versailles conjures up notions of the sumptuous palace and vast landscaped gardens.
 But did you know there's also a third part?
-With this passport ticket you’ll also be able to explore The Queen’s Hamlet, Marie Antoinette’s private compound.
-NOTE: These tickets allow you skip the ticket purchase lines, but the security checks are mandatory for all visitors.
+With this passport ticket, you’ll be able to explore The Queen’s Hamlet, Marie Antoinette’s private compound.

 The main palace and gardens are extravagant beyond belief.
-More than 700 rooms, a large collection of 18th century French art, an opera house and a 75 meter-long hall of mirrors lined with statues and busts.
+More than 700 rooms, a large collection of 18th-century French art, an opera house and a 75 m-long hall of mirrors lined with statues and busts.

 The gardens feature all manner of luxuries and follies that a European monarch just couldn’t do without: meticulously manicured lawns, hundreds of ornate fountains and statues of Greek gods emerging from water pools.

 But that's not all: the famously profligate Marie Antoinette wasn't content with the room she had at Versailles, so she insisted on having her own compound away from the main palace.
 And boy howdy, did she get it!

 Two smaller - though still grand - palaces, known as the Grand Trianon and Petit Trianon, already existed on the edge of the grounds.
 She took these and added a village of idyllic, rustic buildings that came to be known as The Queen’s Hamlet.
 It was all fun and games till the rabble came calling…